Vertical Maximal Functions on Manifolds with Ends: Preliminaries

-where the last inequality follows from \cite[Theorem~1.2]{GLY}, see also \cite[Theorem~1, Page 51]{St}, and holds for all $1<p<\infty$ and is also weak-type~(1,1). \end{proof}
+where the last inequality follows from \cite[Theorem~1.2]{GLY}, see also \cite[Theorem~1, p.
+51]{St}, and holds for all $1<p<\infty$ and is also weak-type~(1,1). \end{proof}

 The following lemma for bounded linear operators on a Banach space $X$ is crucial to prove the vector-valued version of the vertical maximal function.
-The statement is quoted from \cite{St} and we have included the proof here for completeness. \begin{lemma} Suppose $S$ is a bounded linear operator on $L^p(X,d\mu)$, where $X$ is a Banach space.
+The statement is quoted from \cite[Section 2.5, Chapter X, p.
+450]{St} and we include its proof here for completeness. \begin{lemma} Suppose $S$ is a bounded linear operator on $L^p(X,d\mu)$, where $X$ is a Banach space.
 Let $f=(f_j)_{j=1}^\infty$ be a sequence in $L^p(X,d\mu)$.
 Then we have the following relation

 \end{lemma}

 \begin{proof} To prove the above relation it is enough to show that for any $J\in\mathbb{N}$ we have